 A NEW CAREER IN A YEAR

-In as little as 39 weeks, the Medical Assistant program prepares students to sit for the AMT Registered Medical Assistant Certification examination, a nationally recognized certification.
+The Medical Assistant program offers online & hands-on training in administrative duties & clinical tasks.
+This healthcare profession supports the work of physicians, nurse practitioners, physician assistants and other health professionals, usually in the offices of physicians, hospitals, clinics and other healthcare facilities.
+In as little as 39 weeks, the Medical Assistant program prepares students to sit the AMT Registered Medical Assistant Certification examination — a nationally recognized certification.

 Possible Career Paths

 Lead Medical Assistant

 Clinical Office Manager

 Medical Assistant Instructor

 - Provide the student with educational opportunities that promote the use of the cognitive (knowledge), psychomotor (skills), and affective (behavior) skills in thought and problem solving.